ibm-cloud-docs/cephaas/sds_setup_environment.md

 ### Step 5: Verify that you have API access
 {: #verify-api-access}

 If you run into unexpected results, add the `--verbose` (debug) flag after the `curl` command to obtain detailed logging information.
-For more information about commonly encountered errors, see [Troubleshooting](/docs/sdsaas?topic=sds-troubleshooting-block-storage).
 {: tip}